antonio-pgarcia/evoper/README.md

 ## Description

-The EvoPER, Evolutionary Parameter Estimation for 'Repast Simphony'
+The EvoPER, Evolutionary Parameter Estimation for Individual-based Models is an extensible
-    Agent-Based framework (<https://repast.github.io/>), provides optimization
+      package providing optimization driven parameter estimation methods using metaheuristics  and evolutionary computation techniques (Particle Swarm Optimization, Simulated Annealing, Ant Colony Optimization for continuous domains, Tabu Search, Evolutionary Strategies, ...)  which could be more efficient and require, in some cases, fewer model evaluations than alternatives relying on experimental design.
+Currently there are built in support for models developed with 'Repast Simphony'  Agent-Based framework (<https://repast.github.io/>)
-    driven parameter estimation methods based on evolutionary computation techniques which could be more efficient and require, in some cases, fewer model evaluations than other alternatives relying on experimental design.
+      and with NetLogo (<https://ccl.northwestern.edu/netlogo/>) which are the most used frameworks for Agent-based modeling.

 ## License